 Join us for On the Edge of A Dream, a new film and book by Ellis Ericson and Andrew Kidman, featuring titling and artwork by Barry McGee.
-On the Edge of a Dream film nights will be a ticketed evening event with original artworks on show from March 28 - April 2.
+On the Edge of a Dream film nights will be a ticketed evening event with original artworks by Barry mcGee March 29 - 30.

 Chronicling the process of developing a new surfboard design alongside surfboard design pioneer George Greenough, the film is an intimate look into the shaping community in Australia and the quest to create the perfect board.